isf-dp-cs/isf-dp-cs.github.io/content/new_syllabus/unit_01_string_manipulation/02_adt_sets/_index.md

 ## [2] Music Playlists

 Sets are particularly useful for determining what is similar and what is different in sets of data.
-In this lab you will compare and contrast 10 individual's favorite music.
+In this lab you will compare and contrast 10 individuals' favorite music.

-💻 **In `set_music_examples` follow along and complete each `TODO` item.** They are generally in order of difficulty.
+💻 **In `set_music_examples` follow along and complete each `TODO` item.** They get more challenging as you work from top to bottom.
 It can help to write out a mini example on a whiteboard/notebook.

 ✅ **Check your answers with a friend.
 When you're confident, check with a teacher.**